andresangelini/andresangelini.github.io/_posts/2018-10-10-Making-a-pattern-with-Sass-functions.md

 }
 ```

 Finally!
-With this we have made sure the site will try to **degrade gracefully** if a feature is not supported or at display a friendly message if not even the fallback method works.
+With this we have succesfully made sure the site reacts properly to the user's browser capabilities by **degrading gracefully** if a feature is not supported or displaying a friendly message if not even that works.
 There is probably a lot more room for improvement but now we have a solid foundation to work upon.
 One of those improvements is something that is easy to forget when working with Sass.
 I'm talking about **error handling**.
-We touch on this topic in the next post and with it give a proper closure to our adventure packed journey.
+We will touch on this topic in the next post and with it give a proper closure to our adventure packed journey.